herohde/transcribe/README.md

 # How to use

-First, ensure you have Google Speech API enabled in your project as described here: https://cloud.google.com/speech/docs/getting-started.
+Ensure you have Google Speech API enabled in your project as described
+here: https://cloud.google.com/speech/docs/getting-started.
 Note that using the Google Speech API may not be free.

+Install the transcribe tool:

+$ go get github.com/herohde/transcribe
+$ go install github.com/herohde/transcribe/cmd/transcribe

+Run it:

 $ transcribe [options] file [...]